 - Written about designing your own blog?
 Pop an affiliate link to the theme you used at the bottom of the post.

-This sort of selling has a really high chance of converting through Tutorial, Case Study and How To posts.
+This sort of selling has a really high chance of converting through tutorials, Case studies, and How-To posts.
 Especially if it’s something that made your life easier.

 #9.
 Charging For Premium Contents

 Charging for premium content is again an effective way to earn money for the time you have spent creating them.
 I am a firm believer to help my readers free of cost.